A love story about two people of a differing age gap who meet in a coffee shop

-“Lucy goes into hospital next week for the op to have the lump removed, luckily they found it very early so she should be alright,” Anne rushed on and was about to say more when Tom suddenly stood to leave.
+“Lucy goes into hospital next week for the op to remove the lump, luckily they found it very early so she should be alright,” Anne rushed on and was about to say more when Tom suddenly stood to leave.

 “Give her my best wishes, and I hope she gets well soon,” Tom said turning to leave

-Lucy was silent a moment then broached the question what had been on her mind all the time she had been in the hospital.
+Lucy was silent a moment then broached the question of what had been on her mind all the time she had been in the hospital.
 “Have you heard anything from Tom?”
-She asked

 Anne scowled, “ I told you his reaction he couldn’t wait to get away when I told him never even asked what ward you were on or visiting times I didn’t get a chance to tell him he left that quick,” replied Anne scornfully.

 Lucy frowned thinking to herself, “well he would know what ward to visit and times,” she thought then realised what that might mean.
 “Oh, of course, that’s why he reacted as he did the poor dear,” she explained

 “What, are making excuses for him again he doesn’t deserve it, Lucy,” Anne began before Lucy interrupted her.